jakimfett/redthre.at/y_tho.md

 ## MAJOR GRIEVANCE(S)
 I literally said, in a Founding Four meeting, that:
-`I trust youto take care of the management and HR and payroll stuff if that allows me to focus on my tech stuff`.
+`I trust you to take care of the management and HR and payroll stuff if that allows me to focus on my tech stuff`.
 This was cheered on, and yet literally every single responsibility I offloaded was botched, mishandled, or ignored within a week.

 > As far as trust goes: